Programming by permutation: Example

 First of all, it doesn't give the right answer.
 With the given starting string, it produces the output "13", when the correct answer is "123".
-A programmer who does not recognize the structural problems may seize on one statement, saying "ah, there's an extra increment".
+A programmer who does not recognize the structural problems may seize on one statement, the extra increment.
 The line "++i" is removed; but testing the code results in an infinite loop.
-"Oops, wrong increment."
 The former statement is added back, and the line above it is changed to remove the post-increment of variable i: